williamliu8/Coursera_Embedded/README.md

 Configuring a variety of peripherals
 Writing numerous programs,and see your work execute on your own embedded platform!

-**I enjoy these 2 classes vary much, and have got certificates of these 2 classes with full grade.**
+**I enjoy these 2 classes vary much, and have got certificates of these 2 classes with full score.**